tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sun Aug 05 2007

-Geraldo Volkman (a 18-year-old White poor high school graduate) entered a church, ready to deliver a speech to religious people.
+Geraldo Volkman (a 18-year-old white poor high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Geraldo Volkman sometimes preached his views to theists, but still felt afraid.
 Geraldo Volkman slowly breathed in and out to calm his nerves.
 As Geraldo Volkman entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Geraldo Volkman used scientific information to make the claim that the universe is controlled by a magical force called 'Karma'.
 Geraldo Volkman argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.